matatk/agrip/audioquake/manuals/user-manual-part02.md

 ### Moving around

 To move around, use the arrow keys.
-Turning is implemented in a familiar way to users of accessible games—pressing the arrow keys snaps the player round a certain number of degrees.
+Turning is implemented in a familiar way to users of accessible games&mdash;pressing the arrow keys snaps the player round a certain number of degrees.
 By default, the player has a 16-point turn (that is to say each tap of the arrow keys will turn you 22.5 degrees in that direction).

 A very important move in *Quake* is "strafing".
 To strafe, hold down <kbd>Alt</kbd> and press-and-hold the <kbd>Left</kbd> or <kbd>Right</kbd> arrow key.
 This moves you from side-to-side and helps you avoid incoming enemy fire.